openorch/openorch/docs-source/docs/built-in-services/file-svc.md

 ## Responsibilities

-- Download files from the internet and cache them to enable faster local access.
+- Download and cache files from the internet for faster access.
 - Accept and store file uploads.
-- Serve cached files (downloaded from the internet).
+- Serve files from both cached downloads and uploaded sources.
-- Serve uploaded files.

-## Current Limitations
+## Use cases

-- Serving files doesn't exist yet, services that depend on the File Svc (such as the [Docker Svc](/docs/built-in-services/docker-svc)) only work when they run on the same node as the File Svc.
-This obviously doesn't work in a distributed setting.
+### Internal file transfer

+Upload a file from a local node and retrieve it later using the "serve upload" endpoint.

+### Application file uploads

+Enable users or services to upload files, such as profile pictures or media attachments.

+### Component dependencies

+Download external files (e.g., AI models) via URL and provide them to system components as needed.